 The goal of the University of North Carolina at Chapel Hill Neuromuscular Fellowship Program is to train fellows to care for patients with neuromuscular disorders and to gain expertise in electrodiagnostic medicine.

 The objectives of the program will be achieved as the six ACGME core competencies in the areas of patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice are attained.

-The Neuromuscular Fellowship Program offers a unique setting for the fellow to become an expert in neuromuscular medicine.
-This is made feasible because of 1) a large patient population within UNC Health serving the Research Triangle area, the State of North Carolina and the states surrounding North Carolina and 2) faculty expertise in all aspects of neuromuscular medicine.
+The Neuromuscular Fellowship Program offers a unique setting for the fellow to become experienced in the evaluation and treatment of patients with neuromuscular disorders.
+This is facilitated through a large patient population within UNC Health serving the Research Triangle area, the state of North Carolina and the states surrounding North Carolina and.
+Teaching comes from faculty with expertise in all aspects of neuromuscular medicine.

-At the end of the fellowship, the neuromuscular fellow will be able to expertly evaluate, diagnose and treat patients with a wide variety of neuromuscular disorders.
-The fellow will know the values of the tests relevant to neuromuscular conditions, their cost and limitations.
-The fellow will have a background that will enable them to critically appraise data published on neuromuscular conditions, and take the neuromuscular medicine ABPN board as well as the ABEM electrodiagnostic board.
+At the end of the fellowship, trainees will be able to evaluate, diagnose and treat patients with a wide variety of neuromuscular disorders, and they will develop skills to perform both routine and advanced electrodiagnostic testing.
+Trainees completing the fellowship will qualify to take the neuromuscular medicine ABPN board as well as the ABEM electrodiagnostic board exams.